SerCom-KC/cartoon-network-schedule/next-showings.md

 02:45PM Ben 10 - Mayhem in Mascot
 03:00PM OK K.O.!
 Let's Be Heroes - Plazalympics; Legends of Mr. Gar
 03:30PM OK K.O.!
 Let's Be Heroes - Know Your Mom; We Got Hacked
-04:00PM Craig of the Creek - The Invitation
+04:00PM Craig of the Creek - Sunday Clothes; The Invitation
+04:30PM Craig of the Creek - Escape from Family Dinner; Vulture's Nest

 ### Friday, August 10th
 06:00AM Steven Universe - Hit the Diamond